athol-de/smart_doorbell/README.md

 For future updates make sure that the new firmware contains the new version number ("CURRENT_VERSION") and the value in fw_ABCDEF.txt is identically to that, otherwise the ESP might end up with endless tries of reinstalling the same firmware over and over.

+OTA comes extremely handy once your master device is installed near the doorbell, probably somewhere down in your home's electric appliances where it is hard to disconnect and flash with a USB cable for any minor updates.
+That's the reason I went for OTA for the master only.

 __MQTT__

 MQTT is for documentation purposes only so far - I run a separate script on my ioBroker acting as a heartbeat and looking for the last signs of life of different systems, including the doorbell.
 Therefore the doorbell updates two different MQTT topics with "ring" each time the door rings and "start" each time the device reboots (lastevent topic), and a lean JSON in the topic "json" with pretty much the same information.
-To ensure the "event" topic is updated even in case two start events or two ring events happen in a row, it's set to "update" first always, followed two seconds later with the real event.
+To ensure the "event" topic is updated even in case two start events or two ring events happen in a row, it's always set to "update" first, followed two seconds later with the real event.

 To make that work you have to add your MQTT broker's IP ("mqttServer"), the username ("mqttUsername") and password ("mqttPassword").
 You may also want to adjust the topics - by default it's using my structure ("doorbell/main/json" and "doorbell/main/lastevent").

 __flashing__

 Finally you can compile the code and flash it to your ESP.
-Concerning the WiFi connection it works exactly the same way like the receiver: connect to the new WiFi "doorbell_ABCDEF" this time, open 192.168.4.1, choose your WiFi und provide the password, confirm.
+Concerning the WiFi connection it works exactly the same way like the receiver: connect to the new WiFi "doorbell_ABCDEF" this time, open http://192.168.4.1, choose your WiFi und provide the password, confirm.

-Whenever you apply approx. 12V AC to the two AC pins of the PC817 (with the 1k resistor in a row of course!), the master will be triggered and send the UDP package to the receiver, a Telegram message and the MQTT updates.
 You are done!
+Whenever you apply approx. 12V AC to the two AC pins of the PC817 (with the 1k resistor in a row of course!) now, the master will be triggered and send the UDP package to the receiver, a Telegram message and the MQTT updates.
 So when finally installing the device, you apply the same 12V AC that goes to your ringing device also to the ESP, so you put the ESP input (the two PC817 inputs, one resistor-protected) parallel to your existing ringing device.
 Whenever the doorbell switch is pressed, both the PC817 and your existing ringing device get power.

-(For testing you can also use e.g. 8V DC to trigger the PC817, but be aware it will only work in one direction as the internal trigger device is a LED that will only light on when connected the right way.
+(For testing you can also use e.g. 8V DC to trigger the PC817, but be aware it will only work in one direction as the internal trigger device is a LED that will only light on when connected to DC the right way.
 So try both directions if one does not work.)

+Looking forward to your feedback.